wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 })
 ```

-Once you have a `PowerAuthToken` object, then you can use also a synchronous code to generate an authorization header:
+Once you have a `PowerAuthToken` object, then you can use also a synchronous code to generate an authentication header:

 ```kotlin
 try {